adamkdean/zerossl/README.md

 This library provides a wrapper for the [ZeroSSL REST API](https://zerossl.com/documentation/api).

 It has been recently developed and as such, may still require some refinement.
 Please feel free to feedback by opening an issue.
-Community contributions are appreciation.
+Community contributions are appreciated.

 *Note: while this is written in TypeScript, it is transpiled to JavaScript and will work perfectly fine in a regular JavaScript project.
 Just ignore the TypeScript specific